 The Kachina Trail is one of 3 hiking options at Arizona Snowbowl, a year-round outdoor destination for various sports such as skiing, snowshoeing, hiking, running, and mountain biking.
 While the most popular summer activity is taking a scenic chairlift ride, a more budget friendly & peaceful alternative is enjoying one of the gorgeous nature trails.
 While everyone else is waiting in line for the ski lift ride, you can enjoy a quiet trail all to yourself and save yourself 20 bucks in the process.

-The Kachina Trail is long (10 mile total), however, you can complete just a short section if you just feel like taking a nature stroll, versus a strenuous workout.
+The Kachina Trail is long at 10 miles, however, you can complete just a short section if you feel like enjoying a nature stroll, versus a strenuous workout.
 In fact, the most scenic portion of the trail is the first 1.5 miles.
-I recommend a 1.5 mile out and back hike as this is where all the gorgeous aspen groves are located, making it a great choice for a fall foliage hike.
+I recommend a 1.5 mile out-and-back hike as this is where all the gorgeous aspen groves are located, making it a great choice for a fall foliage hike.
 Come fall, this portion of the trail shimmers with golden aspens, creating the perfect rare-for-Arizona fall ambiance.

 This moderate hike takes you through an interesting mix of plant life which includes both aspens and pines.
 The contrast between the 2 trees is especially dramatic during the fall season.
 During the summer, you may see all different colorful wildflowers.
 In addition, views of the mountains and beautiful meadows pop up at various points along the way.
 Many forms of wildlife call this forest home: in fact, the Kachina trail is one of the best places to see a black bear!
 To date, I’ve never seen a bear track on this trail nor any other in the Flagstaff area.